keyule/Raganarok-X-Data-Dump/Drop Table/README.md

+Note: I realised there are multiple Poring Cards, I think thats the default value when the monster is not in the game yet or something

 | id      | isCardDrop | Name                     | staticID | English Name                     | probability | probabilityDenominator | DropRate |  Number to kill              |
 |---------|------------|--------------------------|----------|----------------------------------|-------------|------------------------|----------|------------------------------|
 | 1000107 | 1          |  "波利-卡片道具"         | 10102001 | Poring Card                      | 55          | 5000000                | 0.0011   |           90,909.09          |